-In order to meet the diverse mechanical, electrical and environmental requirements that today's markets & applications demand, Verotec offer two distinct subrack ranges.
-KM6 subracks are recognised worldwide as one of the leading products in its field having evolved around a number of international standards and in response to a number of trends.
+The KM6 subrack range; KM6-II, KM6-RF, KM6-EC and KM6-HD, is recognised worldwide as one of the leading products in its field having evolved around a number of international standards and in response to a number of trends.
 Principal among these trends are increased component densities, higher speed bus systems, greater connector contact counts, a greater range of operating environments, EMC and electrical safety regulations and, of course, economic pressures.
-Both are designed around a number of dimensional standards that aim to provide a basic level of interchange ability between different versions and between manufactures of similar systems.